FabienCst/INSA-COO-POO-Project/checklist.md

 - User interface (graphical) _coming soon to a screen near you ..._
 - User
   - [ ] Change pseudonym
-  - [ ] <1> Abstract the User's address to be identified differently depending on the environment (live network vs. localhost)
 - Chat
   - [ ] Accept an incoming chat connection
   - [ ] Start an active chat session